 We have also made a commitment to creating architecture that has a more positive impact on the world around us as part of Architects Declare.

 We promote cycling, walking and the use of public transport when travel is essential.
 We aim to use technology where possible to meet with our clients and other colleagues, however if travel is necessary, we encourage the methods above and will continue to promote this for future years.

 We act in an environmentally responsible manner and we are reducing paper use year-on-year.
 We recycle our waste and continue to reduce printing through improvements to our IT systems.
 Our offices are naturally well-lit and fitted with low energy lighting and space heating systems.

 When purchasing goods and services we try to buy local.
-Our own in-house café promotes healthy-eating using local produce and we provide water-filters and fresh fruit to aid staff wellbeing.
+Our own in-house café promotes healthy eating using local produce and we provide filtered water and fresh fruit to aid staff wellbeing.